ant-design/ant-design/docs/react/use-with-create-react-app.en-US.md

 ### Import on demand

-After eject all config files to antd-demo, we allowed to install [babel-plugin-import](https://github.com/ant-design/babel-plugin-import) and modify `config/webpack.config.dev.js` now.
+[babel-plugin-import](https://github.com/ant-design/babel-plugin-import) is a babel plugin for importing components on demand ([principle](/docs/react/getting-started-cn#按需加载)).
+After eject all config files to antd-demo, we allowed to install it and modify `config/webpack.config.dev.js` now.

 ```bash
 $ npm install babel-plugin-import --save-dev